TiagoAnalyst/Professional_Portfolio/Recycling Centre_Dashboard/README.md

 # Welcome to my first dashboard created: Recycling Centre

-This dashboard summarizes the main KPIs for each waste category managed on this recycling centre.
+This dashboard summarizes the main KPIs for each waste category managed on this recycling centre (**Dashboard - MAIN**).
 To put it into context, this recycling centre is composed by two distinct areas with different features:

 - **Household waste Recycling centre (HWRC)**: used by residents & charities
 - **waste Transfer Station (TS)** : used by businesses and waste collections vehicles